 Inspired by a childhood memory from my hometown Alexandria, Egypt

-1 cup juice of 4 to 5 lemons and 1 lime
+- 1 cup lemon-lime juice, made of 4 to 5 lemons and 1 lime

 For The Simple Syrup

-- Make the simple Syrup.
-Add one cup of sugar, pinch of salt, and two cups of water in a medium saucepan and bring it to a simmer over medium heat.
+- To make the simple Syrup, add one cup of sugar, pinch of salt, and two cups of water in a medium saucepan and bring it to a simmer over medium heat.
 Stir constantly to dissolve the sugar.
 Let it simmer for 5 to 7 minutes and turn off the heat.
 Add the basil and the limoncello to impart their flavors in the syrup.
 Let it cool completely.
 When it is room temperature, keep it in the fridge for at least an hour.
 Remove the basil leaves.

 - Chill a nonreactive shallow pan (13×9 inch) in the freezer.